miyako/4d-plugin-HTMLTOX/README.md

 # 4d-plugin-HTMLTOX
 4D implementation of wkhtmltopdf.

 **CAUTION**: Mac OS only.
-It seem impossible to call the DLL version of wkhtmltopdf fron 4D; tried MinGW, MSVC, with various options, it just seems to crash when the library is called from the main process (used to work before v14).
+It seem impossible to call the DLL version of wkhtmltopdf fron 4D; tried MinGW, MSVC, with various options, it just seems to crash when the library is called from the main process (used to work before v14; **Maybe the threading model in 4D/Windows has changed?**).
 It might be better to LAUNCH EXTERNAL PROCESS an executable instead.

 ###Platform